Dr. Glen E. Newton, Roseville Big Band

 • | A March 20, 2007, concert at the Gallagher-Hansen Post 295 VFW Hall in South St. Paul |

-The River City Jazz Orchestra is a convenient group to pair up with, because our rehearsals are on the same night of the week, Tuesday.
+The River City Jazz Orchestra was a convenient group to pair up with, because our rehearsals are on the same night of the week, Tuesday.
 In 2007, we tried a joint rehearsal with South Side Big Band on a Monday, and most band members were able to attend.
 That, too, was an enjoyable collaboration.
-Our joint performances with other jazz bands include the January 28, 2003, concert with the Nova Big Band at O’Gara’s in St. Paul, as well as the middle school jazz festivals in Anoka.
+Our joint performances with other jazz bands include the January 28, 2003, concert with the Nova Big Band at O’Gara’s in St. Paul and the middle school jazz festivals in Anoka.

 For dances, we use only the standard big band instrumentation.
 There, the rarest instruments you'll see are the flugelhorns, played by all of our trumpet players, and soprano sax, played by several of our saxophonists.